Migrants dropped near VP Harris home on frigid Christmas Eve

 Local organizers had expected the buses to arrive Sunday but found out Saturday that the group would get to Washington early, Laborde said.
 The people on board included young children.

-Some were wearing T-shirts despite temperatures hovering around 15 degrees Fahrenheit.
+Some were wearing T-shirts despite temperatures hovering around 15 degrees Fahrenheit (-9 degrees Celsius).
 It was the coldest Christmas Eve on record for Washington, according to the Washington Post.

 Laborde said employees had blankets ready for the people who arrived on Christmas Eve and moved them quickly onto waiting buses for a ride to an area church.
 A local restaurant chain donated dinner and breakfast.